-How can I get in touch with Hughie Green or David Cassidy?
+How can I get in touch with Hughie Green or the members of ABBA?

 This website is not associated with any studio, channel or agent.
 I am not famous (well, not very anyway) and I don’t actually know too many famous people really.
 The stars don’t pop around to my place for cocoa once a week.

 A reliable search engine will usually find the ”official” address of the star in question or their agent or manager.